Mr. Gannosuke

 Masashi Honda (本田雅史, Honda Masashi) is a Japanese retired professional wrestler.
 He is best known for his work in Frontier Martial-Arts Wrestling (FMW) under the ring name Mr. Gannosuke (ミスター雁之助, Misutā Gannosuke).

 Honda was quickly pushed as "Mr. Gannosuke" due to his resemblance to the actor Ashiya Gannosuke and he began competing as Atsushi Onita's tag team partner in main event matches during his rookie year.
 He left the company in 1995 with his trainer Tarzan Goto due to differences with Onita and worked in International Wrestling Association (IWA) for nearly two years.
 He returned to FMW in 1997 and became the main rival of Hayabusa for the next four years.
 He was the company's most popular villain from 1997 to 1998 and the second top villain from then onwards.
 He would be a member of villainous groups Funk Masters of Wrestling, ZEN, Team No Respect and Shin Fuyuki-gun.

 He held many titles in his FMW career including being a one-time Brass Knuckles Heavyweight Champion and a two-time Independent Heavyweight Champion.
 He was also the winner of Over the Top tournament in 1999.
 He headlined many pay-per-view events for FMW including the company's flagship event Anniversary Show in 1998, 1999 and 2001.

 Early life

 Masashi Honda was born in Nagasaki-shi, Nagasaki, Japan on June 20, 1968.
 He was a fan of professional wrestling since childhood and grew up watching New Japan Pro-Wrestling (NJPW).
 Honda idolized Riki Choshu as his favorite wrestler and decided to follow in his footsteps and become a professional wrestler.
 He joined Kumamoto University in 1987 and excelled in weight training, where he befriended Eiji Ezaki and the two trained for a professional wrestling career.

 Professional wrestling career

 Early years (1987–1991)

-Honda made his professional wrestling debut at a small independent show on November 2, 1987, teaming with Eiji Ezaki against three upper classmen.
-They would cut their teeth in the small independent circuit shows for four years, before applying for the upstart promotion Frontier Martial-Arts Wrestling (FMW) in 1991.
+Honda made his wrestling debut while in college on a student wrestling event on November 2, 1987, teaming with Eiji Ezaki against three upper classmen.
+They would cut their teeth on the small Japanese independent circuit for four years, before applying for the upstart promotion Frontier Martial-Arts Wrestling (FMW) in 1991.